 When it comes to motivating your patrons to read and enjoy reading, what techniques or strategies have you found to be most effective?

 I’m a big believer in just stopping a book if it’s not gelling for you.
 Why torment yourself?
 I always encourage people to take home several books at a time, especially if they’re not sure what they’re in the mood for.
 One of their selections is bound to stick.

 Do you have a favorite moment when you provided someone with a book?

-What is the most requested title in your library?
+What is the most requested title in your library right now?

-Please make sure to check out The Indigo Quill blog plus more Middle Grade and Children’s Fiction on NetGalley!
+Please make sure to check out more Reader Spotlights, plus discover Young Adult books on NetGalley!

-Would you like to nominate someone to be featured in our Reader Spotlight series?
+Would you like to nominate a fellow book advocate to be featured in our Reader Spotlight series?
 Fill out this form!